DanielLaV/medium-medium/README.md

 ![image](https://user-images.githubusercontent.com/58845762/147299590-a1d8d9f8-a153-4a43-b66d-cd88d8425bb3.png)

-This project was created by Christopher Breen, Nathan Treadaway, Jesse Brooks and myself.
+This project was created by Christopher Breen, Nathan Treadaway, Jesse Brooks and Daniel LaVergne.

 You can find the creators' information below: